 A positive allergy test indicates sensitisation to an allergen but does not necessarily predict that a clinically relevant allergic reaction will occur.
 That is why general allergy testing in otherwise healthy individuals is discouraged, as the results might be misleading.
 One should always question whether specific allergy symptoms can be linked to a particular allergy test result, and there can be no substitute for an expert allergist with years of experience in allergy testing, diagnosis and allergy treatment.
 The actual allergy consultation and process of “teasing out” details of the clinical allergy plus a full medical history in conjunction with specific allergy testing is pivotal to making an accurate allergy diagnosis.

-Skin Prick or Scratch Allergy Testing.
+Skin Prick or Scratch Allergy Testing

 Skin Prick Testing (SPT) is one of the oldest allergy tests available and is the cornerstone of primary care allergy diagnosis.
 Allergy testing was first performed by Dr Charles Blackley who was a Manchester GP and Homeopath, to identify grass pollen as the cause for hay fever in 1865.
 This test is still the most highly sensitive allergy test available.
 It tests for specific Immunoglobulin E (IgE) antibodies to environmental allergens such as house dust mite, pollen, cat and dog dander but can also be used to test for food, insect venom and drug allergy.
 A positive result is a typically raised wheal and red flare reaction on the skin.
 It is used to either diagnose or exclude a specific IgE mediated cause for the patient’s allergic symptoms.
 Thus having good positive and negative predictive value in allergy diagnosis

-The newer standardised glycerol based extracts (manufactured by ALK Abello, Allergopharma and Stallergenes) are highly specific and accurate.
+The newer standardised glycerol based extracts (manufactured by ALK Abello, Inmunotek and Lofarma) are highly specific and accurate.
 They are cheap, safe and simple to perform if the tester has been trained to use them and the results are then immediately available.
 These tests are useful to demonstrate to the allergy sufferer, the acute inflammatory nature of allergy.
 They are particularly accurate in diagnosing the cause of asthma and rhinitis.

 Prick and Prick tests are a variation of Skin Prick testing for food allergies and are performed using a drop of the fresh food extract.
 The skin is scratched pricked with a standard lancet through the drop of fresh food extract (for example fresh apple, melon or peach).
 This simple test is highly accurate when the correct lancet is used.